 - 1.1.
 Thank you for your letter of 7.1.14.
-The UK Authorities welcome the opportunity to respond to your questions and provide further information and justifications for the decision the Stadium stakeholders have taken.
-We are grateful and in agreement with your (preliminary) conclusions set out in your letter response of 20.11.13 to the Complainant, who continues to put forward arguments and scenarios but no sound evidence or research results to support his case. - 1.2.
+The UK Authorities welcome the opportunity to respond to your questions and provide further information and justifications for the decision the Stadium stakeholders have taken. [] - 1.2.
 We trust the EC appreciates that the London Legacy Development Corporation (LLDC), the owner of the Stadium and wider Queen Elizabeth Olympic Park areas, has already submitted a significant amount of information to the EC to describe and justify the decision to develop the Stadium as a multi-function/multi-use facility using public funds, and appoint West Ham United FC (WHUFC) as the main tenant/concessionaire after a fair and open competitive process advertised in the Financial Times (international edition) and The Economist. - 1.3.
 Our response is structured as follows: - Executive Summary - General remarks - Comments on the annexes to EC's letter (question 1); - Responses to questions 2, 3 and 4 - Conclusions